-By removing the drip tray from the machine, you have the capability to fill a travel mug that is up to 7.1 inches tall.
+By removing the drip tray from either of the machines, you have the capability to fill a travel mug that is up to 7.1 inches tall.

 It takes between 1 – 1 ½ minutes to heat water to approximately 192 degrees Fahrenheit.
-It only takes 15 seconds before your Keurig is ready to make another cup of coffee.
+It only takes 15 seconds before the K50 and K55 is ready to make another cup of coffee.

 The K55 boasts a smooth and palatable cup of coffee.
 This is in part because of the charcoal filtration system.
 This feature filters water by removing impurities, such as chlorine, salt, minerals, and sediment.
 These particles are often found in typical household tap water.

-Because the Keurig K50 does not include this filtration system, purified water can help you achieve similar tasting coffee.
+Because the K50 does not include the K55’s handy filtration system, you’ll want to consider using purified water.
+It will help you achieve similar tasting coffee.